bregnery/bregnery.github.io/_docs/tutorials/MonteCarloProduction2016.md

 The Genproductions group is in charge of producing gridpacks that are requested by each physics group, their data cards are stored on [GitHub, genproductions](https://github.com/cms-sw/genproductions/tree/pre2017)

-Producing a MadGraph gridpack requires four main files: ``MC_proc_card.dat, MC_run_card.dat, MC_customizecards.dat and MC_extramodels.dat``.
+Producing a MadGraph gridpack requires four main files: ``MC_proc_card.dat``, ``MC_run_card.dat``, ``MC_customizecards.dat`` and ``MC_extramodels.dat``.
 Examples of these files can be found on the Genproductions GitHub repository.
 These examples are excellent templates for making gridpacks.
-Gridpacks can then be produced locally or via submitting to a computing grid.
+Gridpacks can then be produced locally or by submitting to a computing grid.
 Below is a tutorial based on how I created gridpacks.

 ### MadGraph Gridpack Tutorial